kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 ClusterProfile object, regardless of which cluster manager created it.
 The same member cluster may be represented in more than one inventory on the same hub cluster.

+ClusterProfile objects in the same namespace with the same `id.k8s.io` property value claim the same cluster identity.
+The platform administrator SHOULD resolve such duplicates by deleting all but one of the objects.
+Until then, consumers SHOULD surface a warning and SHOULD act on only the object with the oldest creationTimestamp; if two or more objects share it, consumers SHOULD NOT act on any of them.
+Objects without the property are not treated as duplicates.

 ### Risks and Mitigations